Bolton is a town and metropolitan borough in Greater Manchester, North West England.

 2021 Census - Bolton

-Censuses have taken place in the United Kingdom every 10 years since 1801.
+Censuses have taken place in the UK every 10 years since 1801.

 They are currently run in England and Wales by the Office for National Statistics (ONS), in Northern Ireland by the Northern Ireland Statistics and Research Agency (NIRSA), and in Scotland by National Records of Scotland (NRS).